Skip to main content

 1Contact Customer Service

-Start here — always.
-Most companies resolve issues if you reach the right person clearly and quickly.
+Start here.
+Most companies resolve issues if you reach the right person clearly and quickly — particularly if you are calm, factual and persistent.

 Timeframe: Within 2 weeks of discovering the problem